 The rise of NeoTouch

 In the late 2020s bioelectronics finally left the lab and found their way into mainstream products for mental and physical health as well as cognitive improvement.
 These brain-computer interfaces also started being used to control devices remotely, directly through brain signals as well as to merge the human brain with artificial intelligence (AI).
-In haptic technology, these interfaces made it possible to synthesise the experience of human touch without imitating it mechanically on the skin.
-Simply by stimulating the relevant brain areas directly, this new kind of haptic technology can create the physical illusion of touch in a very convincing way.
+In the field of haptic technology, these interfaces made it possible to synthesise the experience of human touch without imitating it mechanically on the skin.
+Simply by stimulating the relevant brain areas directly, this new kind of haptic technology could create the physical illusion of touch in a very convincing way.

-As Hannah Eisen, Designer at NeoTouch, explained: “In the past technologists and scientists focused on simulating the physical process of touch.
+As Hannah Eisen, Designer at NeoTouch explained: “In the past technologists and scientists focused on simulating the physical process of touch.
 Obviously, they never got the technology to advance far enough to really create a realistic experience.
 But then with the introduction of chip implants that interface directly with the brain came a massive shift in how we looked at the problem.
-Because suddenly we were able to synthesise the holistic experience of touch instead of just recreating it mechanically.”
+Suddenly we were able to synthesise the holistic experience of touch instead of just recreating it mechanically.”
 (NeoTouch.
 An IA Lab documentary, 2037)

-As the first internal human-to-human interface NeoTouch has – without a doubt – had the biggest impact on the nature of social interaction since the smartphone.
+As the first internal human-to-human interface, NeoTouch has – without a doubt – had the biggest impact on the nature of social interaction since the smartphone.

-“NeoTouch lets you truly connect with another person at a distance.
+In a video from 2028 that introduces the technology, the company claims: “NeoTouch lets you truly connect with another person at a distance.
 It enables instinctive, non-verbal communication through digital touch.”